jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - No normal/alternate profile - check in logic/DNP maps
 - what is low/middle/high word?
 - yellow handle display point, remove PB
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
-- Would be nice to give option for tie to be a sectionalizer rather than recloser once it closes
 - Will I be making a custom program for each device?
 - How to simulate something closing into a fault?
 	- Maybe sequencer?
+- Double check tie closing in and acting as sectionalizer logic

 Customer Questions:
 - Should ties drop out of auto when closing?